Recurrent neural networks and transfer learning for elasto-plasticity in woven composites: Results and discussion

-Figure \ref{fig:hyper-parameters} presents the results of hyper-parameter tuning for candidate LSTM and GRU networks from Section \ref{predictionOnRandomTestSet}, featuring three layers with 512 units each.

-The figure highlights the best hyper-parameter combination for optimal performance.
-The LSTM network's optimum learning rate and minibatch size are 0.001 and 128, respectively, while the candidate GRU network optimum is 0.1 and 32.
+The candidate LSTM and GRU networks have three layers, each containing 512 units.
+As a result of the hyperparameters grid search, the LSTM network's optimum learning rate and minibatch size are 0.001 and 128, respectively, while the candidate GRU network optimum is 0.1 and 32.
 The regularization and the dropout rate are optimal in both networks at 0.001 and $50\%$, respectively.
 While LSTM networks outperform GRU networks in minimizing RMSE and MAE, they come with the cost of, on average, 15 times longer training times.